 The Heads of Year team is responsible for drawing up Pastoral Support Plans (PSPs) for students at risk of exclusion from school due to attendance, behavioural and emotional problems.
 On a day to day basis pastoral staff support students and deal with issues relating to behaviour or emotional difficulties, address issues of bullying and misbehaviour both in and out of school, handle safeguarding issues and work with outside agencies to ensure students can access education.
+They work closely with BOSS (Behaviour Outreach Support Services) to ensure that they are doing all they can to support students.

 The Safeguarding Officer and Deputy Safeguarding Officer deal with issues linked to students' welfare and safety.
 They ensure that the school's Child Protection policy is followed and are the point of contact for any member of staff who has a concern about a child's safety or welfare.

-Counselling and Therapeutic service.
+Counselling and Therapeutic services.
 Students can access the school counsellor via referral from pastoral staff or SENCO.